 Cloudera Impala provides high-performance, low-latency SQL queries on data

-fine-tuning of analytic queries, rather than long batch jobs
+queries, rather than long batch jobs traditionally associated with

 Impala integrates with the Apache Hive metastore database, to share databases and tables between both components.
 The high level of integration with Hive, and compatibility with the HiveQL syntax, lets you use either Impala or Hive to create tables, issue queries, load data, and so on.

 The following are some of the key advantages of Impala:

 - Impala integrates with the existing CDH ecosystem, meaning data can be stored, shared, and accessed using the various solutions included with CDH.
 This also avoids data silos and minimizes expensive data movement.